 from the surgery (and a subsequent bout with cancer in 2015)

 and enjoyed "the good life" happy and healthy until crossing

 "The Rainbow Bridge" at age 15 in 2016.

 Experience the difference of being taught by an instructor who has "been there, done that" having administered these life saving skills

-to two and four legged patients in the "real world".
-There is no substitute for experience!
+to two and four legged patients in an emergency.
+There is no substitute for real world experience!